Mykol71/ostools-1.17/README.md

 ---------------
 - This ostools repo should be copied to a location accessible (and indexable) by httpd listing on port 80 to the outside world.
 - Then, update the BACKEND= variable in updateos, as well as the url to the location of the updateos script, in the kickstart file(s).
-- After the system has been kickstarted using the ks file, updateos will be availible to all users. (in the /usr/bin folder).
+- After the system has been kickstarted using the ks file, updateos will be availible  in the /bin folder.
 - updateos will download the scripts and exec them on every execution.
-- If the script requires user input, add command line alternatives.
+- Prompting for user input is ok.
 - If a script fails during a "group" run, updateos.sh exits non-zero immediately.
 - Logging for updateos is in /tmp/updateos.log.